-21.16.
+26.17.
 ASU Libraries

 ASU has several libraries and hosts impressive online and hardcopy collections.
-The Tempe campus is home to Hayden Library, the main library on campus, as well as the Design and the Arts Library, the Music Library, and the .
+The Tempe campus is home to Hayden Library, the main library on campus, as well as the Design and the Arts Library, the Music Library, and the <a href="Noble Science Library.
 Students can research past theses and dissertations through the ProQuest database, request documents from other libraries around the world, or search online article databases.
 Hayden Library also provides free creative equipment and tools through makerspace.
 Online access is available through My ASU.